 Are False Negative Pregnancy Tests Common?

-A false negative urine pregnancy test then begs one to understand what chances of false negative pregnancy test really are.
-Generally, false negatives tend to be more common than false positives, with the likelihood of it being approximately 10 percent.
+A false negative urine pregnancy test compels one to try to understand what the chances of false negative pregnancy test really are.
+Generally, false negatives tend to be more common than false positives, with the likelihood of it being approximately 10 per cent.
 Most home pregnancy test kits are usually accurate, with a percentage of 97.4% when they were conducted in clinical trials.
-In real life with everyday people, the accuracy tends to fall.
+In real life with everyday people, accuracy tends to fall.